FiatAccompli/Civ6Mods/SettingsManager/README.md

 * `values` is a lua array of the values the user can select.
 Each item is treated as a localizable string for display.
 * `defaultIndex` is the index of the item within `values` that should be used as the setting default.

-The `Value` of the setting is one of the strings in the `values` array.
+The `Value` of the setting is one of the strings from the `values` array.

 ---